What are the Application Deadlines for International Students?

 What is required to apply as an International Student?

-TOEFL minimum score of 500 (paper version) or 173 (computer version) or 61 (Internet version) or STEP Eiken Pre-1 level.
+TOEFL minimum score of 500 (paper version) or 173 (computer version) or 61 (Internet version) or STEP Eiken Pre-1 level or IELTS of 5.5.

-How do I contact someone if I should have a question about the application?
+Who do I contact if I should have a question about the application?

 Is there any other information that will help me with my application?